Welcome to the Lincoln High School Career Center

 - Many CTE (Career Technical Education) teachers have guest speakers to talk about the related industry

 - Stumptown Speakers Series

-What can you do to get ready for a job shadow or information interview?
-Look up your host's occupation in Oregon CIS and study topics like Specific Work Activities, Working Conditions & Preparation.
-Visit their company's website to better understand their services or products.
+- To prepare for a job shadow/informational interview: Look up your host's occupation in Oregon CIS and study topics like Specific Work Activities, Preparation and Job Outlook.
+Visit the organization's website to better understand their services or products.
 Consult this list of questions and add your own.
-Consider what you will wear to fit in in the workplace.
+Consider what you will wear to fit in the workplace.
 Plan your trip, calculating when to leave home or school to be on time.
 Will you need to allow extra time to find parking?
 Check out TriMet's TripPlanner tool to help you make streetcar, bus or MAX connections.

 Calling Parents & Alumni!

 Think about becoming a Cardinal Career Consultant.
 Are you willing to host a LHS student at your workplace for a job shadow?
 Are you open to invitations from teachers to be on a panel or speak to their class?
 Does your organization ever hire interns or part-timers?
 PPS Career Coordinators use the district's PartnerConnect database to identify local professionals like you.
 Learn more and register yourself and/or your company here.

 CRLE Reflection Assignments

 Students can click on the CRLE link above, to complete and submit 2 CRLE reflections to fulfill the Personalized Learning Requirements (PLRs) for graduation.
 Once the well written CRLE reflection has been approved, it's recorded in StudentVue, under "Student Course History."